Bangladesh–India relations: Bangladesh's inclusion in United Nations

-Energy cooperation
+Energy

-India has recently introduced the concept of the Regional Power Trading System which will help various regions of the country in reducing the power deficit by transferring surplus power from another region.
+India has introduced the concept of the Regional Power Trading System which will help various regions of the country in reducing the power deficit by transferring surplus power from another region.
 Under the Electricity Act 2003, the Indian companies could pool power in an exchange.
 A consumer would be free to buy it from anyone.
-This concept of power pool within India can also be enlarged to cover the neighboring countries like Bangladesh, Bhutan and Nepal after the establishment of a sub-regional power pool and necessary inter-connections among these countries are put in place.
+This concept of power pool within India can also be enlarged to cover the neighbouring countries like Bangladesh, Bhutan and Nepal after the establishment of a sub-regional power pool and necessary inter-connections among these countries are put in place.
 This can ultimately form a regional power pool thereby generating a huge opportunity for power trading in the region.
 India is also looking to export electricity from its north-eastern region with potential to generate some 58,971 MW to its eastern States through Bangladesh.
 Bangladesh hopes to have access to Nepal and Bhutan's power through India.
-Bangladesh has formally requested a ‘power corridor’ to access the Bhutanese and Nepalese markets.
+Bangladesh formally requested a "power corridor" to access the Bhutanese and Nepalese markets.
 It has agreed to allow India to transfer hydroelectricity from Assam to Bihar through its territory.
 The proposed meeting would attempt to remove irritants in project-related areas.

-In 2016 deal between Prime Minister Narendra Modi and Prime Minister Sheikh Hasina was criticized.
+In 2016 deal between Modi and Hasina was criticized.
 Bangladeshi critics accused the deal for setting a high price for the import of electricity, especially from Tripura.
 Equipment for the plant was sent through Bangladesh which waived most of the transit fees.

 Adani Power said on 8 November 2017 its arm Adani Power (Jharkhand) has inked long-term pact with Bangladesh Power Development Board to supply electricity from its upcoming 1,600 MW plant at Godda in Jharkhand.